 South Cornwall · TR3

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Carnon Downs, that work is shaped by the place itself — Carnon Downs is a substantial residential village south of Truro on the A39, with a significant late twentieth-century estate expansion and a popular village school, with a building stock that leans toward 1960s and 1970s estates and modern Persimmon-style estates.
+What works on a TR3 plot rarely works elsewhere — Carnon Downs is a substantial residential village south of Truro on the A39, with a significant late twentieth-century estate expansion and a popular village school, with a building stock that leans toward individual self-build plots and modern Persimmon-style estates.

 Why Carnon Downs is its own job.

-Outside Conservation Area and AONB but in close proximity to AONB to the south.
+Cornwall Council's lens on Carnon Downs is consistent: outside Conservation Area and AONB but in close proximity to AONB to the south.
 Feock parish operates active input on edge-of-village sites and infill.
 For extension specifically, Carnon Downs sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
 That's why we treat every Carnon Downs project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+The individual self-build plots that dominate Carnon Downs (and continue out toward Playing Place) set the tone for any extension scheme here.

 Planning note